Going for gold is the 3,000-year-old investment strategy. So is now the time for people in Ireland to invest in gold?

 But demand for gold grows.

-This is the scenario that is playing out in 2020 – with the whole world at war with a virus.
+This is the scenario that is playing out in 2022.

 Moneycube explains why you should consider investing in gold, how to do it, and how it should fit with your overall selection of investments.